Build-Week-African-Marketplace-2020/back-end/README.md

 mp/products(POST) -- A POST request to post a new product to the DB

 `{ "name": "Celery", "location": "Uganda", "price": "1", "category_id": 3 }`

+mp/products/:id -- A GET request to grab a specific product by id to see it's details